Greek Life Operational Policy

 - Pre-set events will be noted on the calendar first.
 These events can include National organizational events, Founder’s Days, or philanthropic annual events which are predetermined or booked well in advance and cannot be moved.
 Proof of documentation, receipts, invoices, etc. must be turned into the Office of Greek Life by the previous semester with proof of documentation.

 - Events will be scheduled in the order as they are submitted; however, preference will be given to philanthropy first and formals second.

-- Organizations should follow council and international/national policy for number of Philanthropy events per semester.
+- Organizations should follow all council, Greek Life and international/national guidelines which state the number of Philanthropy events allowable per semester.

 - Organization may have (1) main competition event and (2) point-based event(s) during the semester.

 - Point-Based events must be held on campus.

 - Organizations are not allowed to book events on the same day as another Organization’s Philanthropy event.

 - Rules for Exchanging Calendar Dates: If an organization submits a date/time which conflicts with a philanthropy event that is already approved, both organization’s must agree to share the date.
 If the organizations agree then both must send an email no later than one week prior to the events to the Office of Greek Life stating that they have mutually agreed.

 - Selection Process - The selection Process will be conducted as follows:

 Event Registration Process